 Apply tetracaine drops in the eye.
 Monitor the animal until it has completely recovered from anesthesia and place it back in the cage.

-NOTE: The 100 L of collected blood is used for the evaluation of the level of engraftment of human CD45+ and other blood cell populations, as well as for the evaluation of plasma viral load.
+NOTE: The 100 uL of collected blood is used for the evaluation of the level of engraftment of human CD45+ and other blood cell populations, as well as for the evaluation of plasma viral load.

 Screening of engraftment level and flow cytometry analysis